When it comes to preventing a stroke, simple lifestyle changes can make all the difference.

-- Eat your vegetables.
 And beans, whole grains and nuts, too – all of which are staples of a healthy diet.
 Improving your diet will help lower your cholesterol and blood pressure and help you maintain a healthy weight.
-Check out our guide for making healthy food choices.
+Check out our guide for kick-starting a healthy diet.

-- Learn about Afib.
 Atrial fibrillation, also known as Afib, is a type of irregular heartbeat.
 If left untreated, Afib can cause blood clots in the heart that can move to the brain and cause a stroke.
 Talk to your doctor about Afib if you experience symptoms such as heart palpitations or shortness of breath.
-Learn more about the UK Gill Heart Institute’s Heart Rhythm Program and listen to a podcast with our Afib specialist, Dr. Ted Wright.
+Learn more about the UK Gill Heart & Vascular Institute’s Heart Rhythm Program and listen to a podcast with our Afib specialist, Dr. Ted Wright.

 - At the UK Comprehensive Stroke Center, we offer treatment, prevention and rehabilitation services for stroke patients.
 Learn more about our program.